Share your scary stories with the Petaluma Argus-Courier

 Weissman, this year’s judge, is a Petaluma actor who’s appeared in a number of scary films from 1983’s “Twilight Zone: The Movie” (“NIghtmare at 20,000 Feet) to something called ”Flying Saucer Rock ‘n Roll.“ Oh, and he also played George McFly in Back to the Future II and III.”

 Stories must be 500 words or less.
 Deadline is 5 p.m. on Friday, Oct.
 22. Email your fictional creation to Community Editor David Templeton at david.templeton@arguscourier.com.
+All ages are welcome to submit a story.
 Please include your name, best way to contact you, and the photo that inspired you, just in case we can’t figure it out.

 And do have fun.